 Fast-forward some several centuries, and the name of the game changed.
 It is certainly pretty en vogue right now and at least 1.6 million people a year elect to give up some of their vacation time to undertake unpaid work in a foreign country.
 Most travellers you meet have done some form of WWOOFing, volunteering, or general charity work in their travels.

-There are many reasons why people do this for this.
+There are many reasons why people do this:

-In some circles however, voluntourism has become a dirty word.
-Critics question the nature and purity of this “righteous” impulse arguing that it is actually about making Westerners feel better or less guilty about their privileged position in the world than it is about actually helping those in need.
+In some circles, voluntourism has become a dirty word.
+Critics question the nature and purity of these “righteous” impulses.
+They argue that the hidden intentions of volunteers are more about alleviating Westerners’ internal tension about their privileged position in the world rather than it is about actually helping those in need.
 An act of easing the “white guilt”.

-Others point out that most of the volunteers are not actually skilled or qualified to effect any meaningful assistance anyway and that moreover, by working for free, they are taking paid opportunities from locals who really need the income.
+Others point out that most of the volunteers are not actually skilled or qualified enough to provide any meaningful assistance and that moreover, by working for free, they are taking paid opportunities away from locals who really need the income.

-Has volunteering abroad become just another box to tick, one more essential line on a resume, and one more must-have accessory for a successful life?
+Has volunteering abroad become just another box-to-tick?
+One more essential line on a resume and one more must-have accessory experience for a successful life?
 The question is, is it still worth volunteering abroad?

 This criticism has been further galvanised by a number of high profile stories of voluntourism gone wrong.
-Many question how effective an English teacher who stays two weeks can ever be (indeed, did you ever learn anything from your cover teachers?) and there are disturbing tales of volunteers been sent to work on commercial farms or working in orphanages where the children are not actually orphans….
+Many question how effective an English teacher who stays two weeks can ever be (indeed, did you ever learn anything from your substitute teachers) and there are disturbing tales of volunteers been sent to work on commercial farms or working in orphanages where the children are not actually orphans…

 If the Cap Fits…

-In some ways, volunteering operations are a natural breeding place for fraud, theft and exploitation as these operations, by their very nature, play on human emotions which frequently override rationality.
-This infiltration has been happening since time immemorial and contemporaneous diarists warned of a number of scams doing the rounds in Tudor England where conmen were feigning illness and epilepsy in order to dupe do-gooders out of their hard earned duckets.
+In some ways, volunteering operations are a natural breeding place for fraud, theft and exploitation as these operations, by their very nature, play on human emotions.
+This infiltration has been happening since time immemorial.
+In Tudor-Era England, contemporaneous diarists warned of a number of scams doing the rounds where conmen feigned illness in order to dupe do-gooders out of their hard-earned duckets.

 Out of the Orphanages and Into the Streets